trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 notifications that say the same thing).

-**Scenario B (email digest).** In this scenario, a system will identify a batch of up to 100 ranked tweets per day, per interest profile.
+**Scenario B (email digest).** In this scenario, a system will identify a batch of up to 100 ranked tweets per day per interest profile.
 All tweets from 00:00:00 to 23:59:59 are valid candidates for a particular day.
 It is expected that systems will compute the results in a relatively short amount of time after the day ends (e.g., at most a few hours), but this constraint will not be enforced.
+However, participants are not allowed to use future evidence in generating the ranked lists (e.g., term statistics from the following day).
 The final submission (ranked lists of tweets for all days in the evaluation period) will be uploaded to NIST after the evaluation period ends.

 At a high level, these results should be relevant and novel;
-timeliness is not particularly important, provided that the tweets were all posted on the previous day.
+timeliness is not important as long as the tweets were all posted on the previous day.

 **IMPORTANT NOTE:** During the evaluation period, track participants *must* maintain a running system that continuously monitors the tweet